Mining Intelligence and News

 Summary:

-The deposit model at the Eldor Property is the carbonatite-hosted REE-Nb-Ta deposit.
-Carbonatites are by definition igneous rocks, intrusive and extrusive, that contain more than 50% by volume carbonate minerals such as calcite, dolomite, ankerite, and less often siderite and magnesite.
+The deposit model at the Eldor Property is a carbonatite-hosted REE-Nb-Ta deposit.
+Carbonatites are by definition igneous rocks, intrusive and extrusive, which contain more than 50% by volume of carbonate minerals such as calcite, dolomite, ankerite, and less often siderite and magnesite.
 Intrusive carbonatites occur commonly within alkalic complexes or as isolated intrusions (sills, dikes, breccias, or small plugs) that may not be genetically related to other alkaline intrusions.
-Carbonatites can also be volcanic-related and occur as flow or pyroclastic rocks like the well-known active Oldoinyo Lengai volcano in Tanzania.
-Carbonatites are generally related to large-scale, intra-plate fractures, grabens, or rifts that correlate with periods of extension, typically Precambrian to recent in age.

-The Rare earth element mineralization at Ashram is hosted primarily (essentially 100%) by monazite, rare earth fluorocarbonates (bastnäsite, parisite, and lesser synchysite) and lesser xenotime.
-Rare earth mineralization at Ashram is consistent throughout the deposit with minimal dilution from unmineralized fragments and clasts.
+The REE mineralization at Ashram is hosted primarily (essentially 100%) by monazite, with minor rare earth fluorocarbonates (bastnäsite, parisite, and lesser synchysite) and lesser xenotime.
+Rare earth mineralization at Ashram is consistent throughout the Deposit with minimal dilution from unmineralized fragments and clasts.

-The Ashram Deposit can be roughly divided into three main mineralized zones termed ‘A-Zone’, ‘B-Zone’, and ‘BD-Zone’.
-In general the A-Zone is central to the deposit and is rimmed by the B-Zone and BD-Zone respectively.
-This relationship is more prevalent along the western margin of the deposit, where the BD-Zone is in contact with an unmineralized albite amphibole phlogopitite unit, which interfingers with and transitions to a calcio-carbonatite unit.
-Along the eastern margin of the deposit, the B and BD zone relationship is more variable, with unmineralized calcio-carbonatite predominantly marking the contact, with the albite amphibole phlogopitite unit noticeably absent.
+The Ashram Deposit can be roughly divided into four main mineralized zones termed ‘A-Zone’, ‘B-Zone’, ’Breccia (Classic)’ and ‘BD-Zone’.
+In general, A-Zone is central to the Deposit and is rimmed by B- Zone and BD-Zone respectively.
+This relationship is more prevalent along the western margin of the Deposit, where the BD-Zone is in contact with an unmineralized fenite, which interfingers with and transitions to a none-REE mineralized carbonatite unit.
+Along the eastern margin of the Deposit, the B and BD zones relationship is more variable, with unmineralized carbonatite predominantly marking the contact, with the fenite unit noticeably being absent.
+The Breccia (Classic) crosscuts ‘A-Zone’, ‘B- Zone’, and ‘BD-Zone’ at depth and can be traced as thinning dyke to near surface at the western margin.

-The B-Zone unit typically comprises cataclastic ferrodolomites with coarser grain size and fewer fluorite-monazite clasts than the A-Zone.
+The B-Zone unit typically comprises cataclastic ferro-dolomites with coarser grain size and fewer fluorite-monazite clasts than the A-Zone.
 Visually, the B-Zone has a cream to grey colour with a pervasive, yet patchy, yellow-beige hue of mineralization comprising monazite, apatite, and carbonates.
 Patches of quartz-phlogopite are present with veins of niobian rutile, ferrocolumbite, and xenotime in association with quartz, phlogopite, and bafertisite also observed.
 Fluorite is present occasionally as locally abundant patches or blebs and may lend a bluish hue to the rock where present; sulphides are rare.
-Texturally, the B-Zone appears to be much less deformed and chaotic than the A-Zone with fewer variations in fabric present.
-The grade of rare earth mineralization in the B-Zone is somewhat variable compared to the A-Zone and typically ranges from 1-2+% TREO.
-Geochemically, the B-Zone may be classified as a magnesio-carbonatite.

 The BD-Zone unit is typically cream to white in colour with orange-pink to red pervasive shades from rare earth fluorocarbonate mineralization (intergrowths of parisite-bastnäsite with lesser synchysite), and is coarser grained than the A-Zone.
 The BD-Zone is visually and mineralogically distinct from the A and B zones.
 The unit typically comprises vuggy crystalline dolomite with common to abundant rare earth fluorocarbonates (parisite intergrowths with bastnäsite) and trace to minor phlogopite, quartz, calcite, and microcline; fluorite and monazite are absent to rare.
-The BDzone may be highly blocky/fractured in some locales, and is more evident along the western margins of the deposit.
-Texturally, the BD-Zone is similar to the B-Zone and is much less deformed that the A-Zone, with occasional banding evident.
-Mineralization of the BD-Zone is less than that of the A and B zones, typically ranging from 0.6 – 1+% TREO, but with a distribution more enriched in Nd (>20%) as well as the middle and heavy rare earths.
-Geochemically, the BD-Zone may be classified as a magnesio-carbonatite.
+The BD-Zone may be highly blocky/fractured locally, and this is more evident along the western margins of the Deposit.

 Reserves